peterwooley/wdim355/week8/inclass/train/readme.md

 ## Requirements
 The train object constructor should:
-* Provide a way fro the train's horn to be blown.
+* Provide a way for the train's horn to be blown.
-* Be able to move forward and move background by a number of feet.
+* Be able to move forward and move backward by a number of feet.

 ## API Sketch
 The API might look like: